CURE OM Patient Registry

 A patient registry is a collection of information about a group of patients who share a condition or experience.
-Information is submitted by patients in a confidential, online database that collects data and securely stores it to produce research reports on the condition.
-These reports can then be shared with registry participants and with researchers.
+The information is submitted by patients in a confidential, online database that collects data and securely stores it to produce research reports on the condition.
+These reports can then be shared with registry participants and researchers.

 There may be several purposes for a patient registry, including, but not limited to, the following:

 - to learn about a disease or condition

 - to improve the quality of health care

 - to inform & educate the OM Community